VirajBhatPrabhu/Audio-Signal-Processing-HP-Challenge/README.md

 <h2>The Task</h2>

-The Challenge is to build a Machine Learning model and code to count the number of Capuchinbird calls within a given clip
+The Challenge is to build a model and code to count the number of Capuchinbird calls within a given clip
 <br>

 <h2>About Dataset</h2>